EzhilanWilson/Electricity-Price-Prediction/README.md

 2. Explore the Jupyter notebooks and R scripts for a detailed analytical journey.

 ## Detailed Report
-For a comprehensive understanding, refer to the [Electricity Price Prediction Report - Exploratory Data Analysis (PDF)](link-to-your-pdf-document).
+For a comprehensive understanding, refer to the [Electricity Price Prediction Report](link-to-your-pdf-document).

 ---